Isuzu Trooper: Gallery

+Badge engineered versions

 Acura SLX

-The "Acura SLX" was a lightly upgraded and rebadged Isuzu Trooper sold by the Acura division of Honda from 1995 to 1999, as 1996 to 1999 year models.
+The Acura SLX was a lightly upgraded and rebadged Isuzu Trooper sold by the Acura division of Honda from 1995 to 1999, as 1996 to 1999 year models.
 Sold only in the United States, the SLX was later replaced by the Acura MDX in 2001.

 The SLX omitted some of the options available on Troopers from concurrent model years, including the manual transmission and certain engines.
 From 1996 to 1997 the SLX was only available with the 3.2-liter SOHC or DOHC V6 engine, switching to the new 3.5-liter DOHC V6 engine in 1998.
 The SLX received a restyled front end for the 1998 model year, but continued to sell poorly and was ultimately discontinued after 1999.
 It is said that sales were affected by bad press when the 1996 to 1997 models were rated "Not Acceptable" by Consumer Reports for their tendency to roll over during testing (see Rollover Controversy, below).
 Autotrader says it has a 3-star safety rating (Front and Passenger) and the base entry price was $36,300.

-Monterey

-In Europe, the Trooper/Big Horn was sold as an Opel from 1992 to 1999.
-Called the Monterey, the plate lasted until 1999 on the continent (as an Opel) and from 1994 to 1998 in Great Britain, where the Vauxhall badge was used, but it was not a strong seller and was withdrawn from sale a year before the Opel version on the continent.
-The Monterey name also saw use by Holden in Australia, at first (from 1994) as the top equipment level (V6 only) for what was there called the Jackaroo, but later as a standalone nameplate for the more luxurious part of the range.
+On December 5, 2019, Acura presented a 1997 SLX outfitted with a modern turbo, four-cylinder engine, 10-speed automatic transmission and an SH-AWD system used by the RDX.
+It was placed on display at the Radwood show in Orange County, California.

+Holden Jackaroo/Monterey

+The Australian version of the UBS-series was sold as the Holden Jackaroo/Monterey.
+Originally known as the Jackaroo, Holden introduced the "Monterey" as the top equipment level (V6 only) in 1994.
+Later, Holden Monterey became a standalone name for the more luxurious part of the range.
+In July 1993, Holden Special Vehicles launched the sporting HSV Jackaroo model, followed by a second HSV run under the Jackaroo SE badge.
+79 of the HSV Jackaroo were built, followed by 234 of the Jackaroo SE.
+Both were cosmetic upgrades to the Holden donor and powered by the same 3.2-liter 177 PS (SOHC) petrol engine.
+The Jackaroo SE had the HSV badging optional.

+Holden issued recall orders for the Jackaroo and Monterey due to bad earthing connections within the main engine wiring harness, which would lead to an unintentional increase in speed if the engine was left idle.

+V8 HSV Jackaroo

+In 1996, HSV briefly explored the idea of fitting a Holden 5.0L V8 engine into both the Jackaroo and the Rodeo, but this concept was abandoned due to concerns that it would negatively impact sales of the SS Commodore.
+The project did not progress beyond early discussions.